Flux159/cassie-odm/README.md

     }, {primary: [['dog_id','fname'], 'lname']});

-    //Cassie defines 'id' field for you - Note that in this case 'dog_id' is NOT the primary key, 'id' is (and 'id' is a uuid v4 type) var DagSchema = new Schema({
+    //Cassie defines 'id' field for you - Note that in this case 'dog_id' is NOT the primary key, 'id' is (and 'id' is a uuid v4 type)
+    //Cassie will also add a presave function that adds the 'id' field for you before you save a new model. var DagSchema = new Schema({
         'dog_id': {type: Number, default: 'uuid'},
         'fname': String,